 The arts have long been proven to be a positive and healthy form of expression regardless of age, gender, and socio-economic background.
-Participating in visual arts can often aid in expressing experiences that are often too difficult to put into words.
+Participating in visual arts often helps to aid in expressing experiences that can be too difficult to put into words.

 In May of 2016 Lone Warriors introduced Operation TheraPic.
 Through photography our goal is to help provide another form of healing to our US Armed Forces Veterans suffering from not only internal scars such as PTSD, moral injury, Traumatic Brain Injury or transition anxiety but also the physical scars left behind due to their experiences while serving our country.
 Those who participate in our program are encouraged to take on our daily photo challenges as often as possible as well as regularly share the experiences they capture throughout their day to day journey so that we can appreciate the world through the eyes of a warrior.

 In July of 2021 Lone Warriors also began including Gold Star Children, specifically those from the Vietnam War era, as participants within Operation TheraPic.
 Due to the young ages of so many at the time their Dad was killed, coping with the loss has become a lifelong struggle.
 Having seen the benefits that photography provided to US Armed Forces Veterans, our Founder Eric Fort (who is a Gold Star Son himself) knew it was important to add this special group of men and women, the Shadow Survivors - Gold Star Sons and Daughters, to the Operation TheraPic group.

 If you are US Armed Forces Veteran or Gold Star Son/Gold Star Daughter and would like to participate in the Photo-Day-Challenge or you would like to share pictures of your day to day journey with us then visit the Lone Warriors Facebook page and share them with us there.
 Tips, techniques, tricks, etc will also be regularly shared for those interested in honing their skills or taking photography to the next level.